RESEARCH / RECHERCHE

 This study follows the research-intervention into the development of Témoigner pour Agir, an exhibition focused on artistic testimonials about the body, sex, gender, sex work, and HIV status.
 This exhibition was a participatory, arts-based response to the marginalization of sexual and gender minorities in Canada and internationally.
 This type of exhibition creation actively involved individuals from under-represented communities in all stages of exhibition development.

 My inquiry is an exploration into a participatory exhibition process from the standpoint of co-curating — from my perspective as the artist-curator within a co-curatorial group of marginalized people.
-The intervention discussed in this thesis makes reference to my artistic practice and identity.
-The research component of the project refers to the autoethnographic methods employed to query this curatorial intervention, which include documentation research and review, semi-structured interviews conducted after the exhibition with key project participants, and observations from my own experience as an exhibition co-curator.
+The intervention discussed in this thesis also refers to my artistic practice and identity.
+The project's research component discusses the autoethnographic methods employed to query this curatorial intervention, including documentation research and review, semi-structured interviews conducted after the exhibition with key project participants, and observations from my own experience as an exhibition co-curator.